scaleway/serverless-gateway/docs/source/iam.md

 1. A profile in your Scaleway CLI config file (either set as the default, or using the `--profile` argument for the gateway CLI)
 2. Environment variables, setting `SCW_ACCESS_KEY` and `SCW_SECRET_KEY` in the environment where you run `scwgw`

-See the [deployment docs](https://serverless-gateway.readthedocs.io/en/latest/deployment.html) for more information on how to use both approaches to configure your Scaleway CLI.
+See [](./deployment.md) for more information on how to use both approaches to configure your Scaleway CLI.